Application Information and Instructions

-Application packets will be available in person on the first Tuesday of every month between 8:00am and 4:00pm until December 2019.
+Application packets will be available in person on the first Tuesday of every month between 8:00am and 4:00pm until December 2022.
 The fee for this packet is $20.00.
-All applications and necessary documents must be turned in by the December 31st, 2019 deadline to be considered for the 2020 apprentice program.
+All applications and necessary documents must be turned in by the December 31st, 2022 deadline to be considered for the 2023 apprentice program.
 Applications will not be considered if payment and necessary documents have not been received.
-Applications can also be submitted at no cost on this website until December 31st, 2019.
+Applications can also be submitted at no cost on this website below until December 31st, 2022.
+If submitting online, which is preferred, you must secure all the documents in PDF format before beginning the application.

 - Must be at least 17 years of age to apply.
 Must provide copy of birth certificate.

-- Must be high school graduate or have a GED.
+- Must be high school graduate or have a GED or be a high school senior on track to graduate in the spring.
 Must have at least one year of algebra or geometry with a passing grade.
-Must provide sealed transcripts and a copy of High School diploma or GED.
+Must provide copy of high school transcripts and a copy of High School diploma or GED or transcripts that confirm graduation date.

 - Must provide copy of valid State of Illinois Driver’s license.